byarbrough/ECE281_Lab02/README.md

 ============
 ##4-bit 2’s Complement Adder/Subtracter

-A Full Adder Takes a total of three inputs: Ain, Bin, and Cin.
+A Full Adder (or a 1 bit adder) takes a total of three inputs: Ain, Bin, and Cin.
 It then outputs Sum and Cout.
 The truth table for such a device looks like this:

 ![alt text](https://github.com/byarbrough/ECE281_Lab02/blob/master/TruthTable.PNG?raw=true "Full Adder Truth Table")